coolshadow205/OfficeSecurity/README.md

-# smartSocietyCrud
+# officeSecurityCrud
-Website to perform the basic activities for 'Smart Society project'.
+Website to perform the basic activities for 'Office Security project'.